 Step 1: An application to join the CCAP panel is available below in a PDF version.
 Be sure to include the resume and required additional statements (see items 1 and 2 on the bottom half of the application).
 And submit copies of two sample appellant's opening briefs and the corresponding respondent's briefs — these will not be returned.
 If you are not able to submit actual appellate briefs as writing samples, please be sure that any substitute writing samples are documents designed for persuasion, such as memoranda of Points and Authorities, and not merely documents such as contracts, complaints, wills, and similar documents.
 Your sample documents will not be returned to you.

-PRINT APPLICATION (PDF file will open in new window)
+PRINT APPLICATION (PDF)

 If you would like a printed-blank version of the application mailed to you, please call: (916) 441-3792